florianhartig/DHARMa/DHARMa/cran-comments.md

 ## Submission 1

-A bugxif of version 0.1.4 - there was a a bug in simulateResiduals, with refit = T
+This release fixes a bug in version 0.1.4 that occurred when running simulateResiduals with refit = T. Apologies for any inconvenience.

 This release was tested without apparent problems under